berbenzuel/berbenzuel/README.md

 Hello!

-I am Nik Žukov! :18 years old student of IT high scool.
+I am Nik Žukov! :18 years old student of IT high scool where I have learnt C#, HTML/CSS, JS/TS, SQL/MYSQL, ASP.NET.. idk I have slept :)

-Now, I am working on a file explorer written in Rust and Slint. -> (=[swallow])
+Now, I am working on a file explorer written in Rust and Slint.

 I'm a musician too btw.